 Just to get a different perspective I asked my husband if he wanted to drive the same car and see if it really ‘did its thing?”

-We arrived and the salesperson kicked into GUY Mode.
+We arrived and the SAME salesperson suddenly kicked into GUY Mode.

 Sharing the HP, how it was magnificent and twin-turbo, and sharing that ‘you’ll see you don’t need more than a 4 Cylinder in this one!”